TiagoMRib/CarGame/README.md

 - Issues/Problems:

   - We had some difficult in start the game again after the game is over, so we only made a window reload to restart the game.
-  - We don't have time to implement the shader simulating relief, we can't even start trying to implement it.
+  - We didn't have time to implement the shader simulating relief